-Fish and chips in L.A.
+The 13 best spots for fish and chips in L.A.

 Fishbar’s decor is maritime kitsch in the best possible way, with buoys and surfboards hanging overhead and TVs in every corner for the sports fanatic.
-Don’t be fooled by the Long John Silver’s facade, though: When it comes to fish and chips, this place means business.
-Available with either cod or salmon, the fish is fresh and flaky, and packaged in a light golden crust that defies the deep-fried, oily taste that is so often this dish’s demise.
+Don’t be fooled by the Long John Silver’s-esque facade, though: When it comes to fish and chips, this place means business.
+Available with either cod or salmon, the fish is fresh and flaky, and packaged in a light golden crust that defies the deep-fried, oily taste that’s so often this dish’s demise.
 The chips, though closer to American-style fries, are uniformly crisp and well-seasoned.
 Wash it all down with a Fishbar Brew—the house honey blonde—and immediately make plans for your next visit.

 David LeFevre’s fantastical seafood towers draw eyes as they travel across the cheery nautical-themed restaurant, but we’re telling you, don’t skip the humble fish and chips at this Manhattan Beach mainstay.
 It’s served as a not-so-little pile, three large pieces of Helles lager-battered cod sit atop a mountain of herbed, thin fries.
 They’re perfect for dunking into the side of house remoulade, which is ideally briny thanks to specks of dill pickle.
 (You should probably also order that seafood tower, you know, while you’re here.)